arcanecode/DataFabricator/Documentation/Get-FabricatedPostalCode.md

 ## DESCRIPTION

+This cmldet will generate a postal code in the format used by the country represented in the country code parameter.
+If no code is passed, it will default to a country code of US.
 In the US postal codes, known as Zip Codes, are five numbers indicating the area of mail service.
-The postal system also supports an additional four numbers known as the "Plus 4" system that provides additional accuracy.
+The US postal system also supports an additional four numbers known as the "Plus 4" system that provides additional accuracy.
-By default this cmdlet will randomly generate a five digit zip code in 00000 format, using the switch it will append the additional plus 4 in 00000-0000 format.
+By default, for US codes, this cmdlet will randomly generate a five digit zip code in 00000 format, using the switch it will append the additional plus 4 in 00000-0000 format.
 Note that these zip codes are randomly generated, and may or may not actually exist.

 ## EXAMPLES